 Ah, the age-old question of belt drive versus direct drive.
 If you’ve looked into getting a turntable before, this is a question you have most likely come up against.
 My first ever turntables were belt driven and at the time, I had no idea of the differences.
 It wasn’t until I started to learn to mix on them that I realised I was going to have a problem.
 Without too much detail, let’s take a quick look at the key differences so you can make an informed decision.

 In a direct drive DJ turntable, you will find the motor directly underneath the platter.
-They make a connection as once and motor directly spins the platter.
+They make a connection at once and the motor directly spins the platter.
 As you can imagine, this makes the device slightly more susceptible to noise and motor vibrations.
 Not a huge issue if you’re going to be cutting it up anyway but it can be noticeable when you’re just listening to LPs.
 This trade-off in noise is however compensated by much higher torque.
-The direct delivery of power to the platter means that record is at full speed almost instantly when you hit play or remove your hand from the record.
-Perfect for mixing and scratching!
+The direct delivery of power to the platter means that the record is at full speed almost instantly when you hit play or remove your hand from the record.
+Perfect for both recorded and live mixing and scratching!

-How that we have the technical bit out of the way, what does it all mean?
+Now that we have the technical bit out of the way, what does it all mean?
 Put simply, what you should take away from this is that if you’re looking to do anything that involves speed like mixing or scratching, you’ll be better off going DJ turntable with direct drive.
-If however, you’re looking to get a turntable to use as more of a production tool (for things like sampling), going belt driven might make more sense for the reduced noise.
+If however, you’re looking to get a turntable to use as more of a production tool (for things like sampling), going belt-driven might make more sense for noise removal.